optimisticside/messenger/README.md

     print(message.server.placeId, " - ", message.server.jobId)
 end)
 ```
 We can reply to a message by using threads as well.
-The explaination is below.
+The explanation is below.
 ```lua
 -- subscribe to the topic
 getServersTopic:subscribe(function(message)